inductiva/inductiva/docs/Simulators.md

 In all of the examples above, your simulations will run on our default set of machines, which are available for all users to use.
 These machines are not the most performant and are mostly useful for demo and testing purposes.
 To run large-scale simulations you have the option to choose your own dedicated machine group, where only your simulations will run.

-For instance, let's use DualSPHysics as an example again.
-Let's launch a machine with 15 CPU physical cores and 120 GB of RAM and run our simulation there.
+For instance, let's use Reef3D as an example again.
+Let's launch a machine with 30 virtual CPU and run our simulation there.
 Learn further on how to manage the computational resources of Inductiva API [here](https://github.com/inductiva/inductiva/blob/main/inductiva/resources/README.md).

 ### Example